Healthiest Thai Dishes – What To Choose!

 Wrapping It Up Like ‘Kuay Teow Lui Suan’

 So, what have we learnt today?
 Well, the first thing is that Thai cuisine is varied and can oftentimes be healthy!

-We have covered 5 separate beneficial dishes and also how to be food-savvy and avoid the unhealthy options.
+We’ve got to know about 5 beneficial dishes and also how to be food-savvy and avoid the unhealthy options.
 Now, go out with your new knowledge and dive into the healthy Thai foods!

 It’s important to remember that all ethnic cuisines – in particular, those that are globalised (thus altered and mass-produced) – will have some unhealthy dishes.

 Think of any country.
 Think of the food it is associated with.
 Most of the time, you might think of unhealthy dishes such as pizza, deep fried chicken balls, etc. However, some of these dishes can be made healthily and otherwise, there are many healthy alternatives within the same ethnic cuisine!

 It’s important to enjoy foods from around the world and experience other cultures.
 Check out my other world-exploring cuisine posts here, if you’re interested!

 I hope you all enjoyed this post about the healthiest Thai dishes!
 I enjoy writing these, so do let me know if you did!